clint77/workshop/connect2017/developer/README.md

 Think back to the data models that were planned at the beginning of the workshop.
 Each of the models had some kind of relationship with another document model.
 For example, the documents with doctor data had properties called `patients` which were an array of document keys for patient documents.
 It might be valuable to use a `JOIN` operator to query for data in matching scenarios.

-Within the project, find the comments referring to the sixth step.
+Within the project, find the comments referring to the sixth step, "Step 6".
 Two different queries should be used depending on what the client passes.

 The first query should find all patients that were assigned to a particular doctor.
 The second query should find all patients that a doctor has serviced.
 Being assigned to a doctor does not mean serviced.
 Instead, serviced patients will have a note from a doctor.